uris77/unicef_backlog_matchmaker/Readme.md

 <img src="https://storage.googleapis.com/openstep_public/poc_architecture.png" />

+### Creating Stubbed Data
+You need to stub some data in `Firebase` for the following collections:
+- organizations: {name, repository, website}
+- projects: {name, organization (the id of the pertinent organization)}
+- projectSkills: {skill, project (the id of the pertinent project)}
+- volunteers: {email: volunteer1@email.com, name: "Any Name"}.
+Note that the email has to be `volunteer1@email.com`.
+You can add skills via the `matchmaker` API using the `/updateSkills` endpoint.

 ## Matchmaking Engine

 The Matchmaking Engine is a JVM application that uses [Drools](https://drools.org) as its `Rules Engine`.